Can GRB 250702B be explained as the tidal disruption of a white dwarf by an intermediate mass black hole? Yes: A WD-IMBH TDE model of GRB 250702B

 and we can then simply combine Equations \ref{eq:saa_dist} and \ref{eq:epsilon_t} to derive the fallback rate, $\dot{m}$ at time $t$.
 As we assume the X-rays are powered by internal processes with constant efficiency, we convert the fallback rate to a luminosity as $L_X(t) = \epsilon_T \dot{m} (t)$ where $\epsilon_T = 2\epsilon_X / (1-\cos \theta_j)$.

 We assume the final disruption dominates the long term accretion rate as the earlier stripping episodes are both quicker and will result in significantly less mass being accreted.
-We fit our model to the long term X-ray decay using the MCMC sampler \textsc{emcee v3.1.6} \citep{ForemanMackey13} over 5000 iterations with the first 500 discarded as burn-in.
-In Figure \ref{fig:xray_lc}, we show 100 traces from the resulting MCMC chain and demonstrate that our model can indeed reproduce the long term evolution of GRB 250702B.
-We summarise the posterior distributions in Table \ref{tab:emcee_posterior} and also find that our model naturally converges to peak roughly coincident with the third \textit{Fermi} trigger.
-However, our model does overpredict the observed luminosity from \textit{EP} by a factor of two to ten.
+We fit our model to the long term X-ray decay (from the first post-peak WXT detection as this point coincides with the final \textit{Fermi} trigger i.e. the presumed final disruption\footnote{A reasonable fit with a narrower jet and slightly higher black hole and WD masses can also be obtained if the peak detection is included.}) using the MCMC sampler \textsc{emcee v3.1.6} \citep{ForemanMackey13} over 5000 iterations with the first 500 discarded as burn-in.
+In Figure \ref{fig:xray_lc}, we show the 177 traces within 1-$\sigma$ of our final result from the resulting MCMC chain and demonstrate that our model can indeed reproduce the long term evolution of GRB 250702B.
+We summarise the priors and posterior distributions in Table \ref{tab:emcee_posterior}.
+However, our model does overpredict the observed peak luminosity from \textit{EP} by a factor of $\sim$three to ten.
 This is not entirely unexpected, however, and suggests that energy is being lost to some other process rather than being radiated in X-rays.
 In Section \ref{sec:shocks_and_gamma_rays}, we discuss the possibility that this missing energy powers inverse Compton upscattering.